 The Beinecke Scholarships provide funding for graduate study in the arts, humanities and social sciences, either in the U.S. or overseas.
-Each scholar receives $4,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
+The program seeks to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study in the arts, humanities and social sciences.
+Each scholar receives $5,000 immediately prior to entering graduate school and an additional $35,000 while attending graduate school.

 To be eligible for a Beinecke Scholarship, you must:

 - be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands;

 - be a college junior pursuing a bachelor’s degree;

 - demonstrate superior standards of intellectual ability, scholastic achievement and personal promise during your undergraduate career;

 - plan to enter a research- or creative focused master’s or doctoral program in the arts, humanities or social sciences; and

 - have a documented history of receiving need-based financial aid during your undergraduate years.